smuralieb/healthcare-management/README.md

 # healthcare-management

-1. Unzip the file.
+1. Import the file.
 Import to Intellij or Eclipse

 2. Install Mariadb in local or in any VM.
 You need to create user in that db - called "healthcare" with password "healthcare" .